Tasmanian pumped hydro options studies

-Pre-feasibility studies are currently underway on 14 potential pumped hydro projects identified during the concept stage.
+Pre-feasibility studies, jointly funded with the Australian Renewable Energy Agency (ARENA), were then completed on 14 potential pumped hydro projects identified during the concept stage.

-Pre-feasibility studies will be carried out for each of the 14 selected options.
-The pre-feasibility scope will validate the sites selected for pre-feasibility study and adjust project location details based on improved quality of data and knowledge of influencing factors such as environmental and social impacts.
+Pre-feasibility studies on each of the 14 selected options validated the sites selected for pre-feasibility study and adjusted project location details based on improved quality of data and knowledge of influencing factors such as environmental and social impacts.

-A ranking process and criteria for project selection will be established for future full feasibility studies.
-A business case, plan and prioritised schedule for future full feasibility studies will be developed, aligned with system development and timing needs identified in a separate ‘Future NEM’ project stream.
+A ranking process and criteria for project selection can be used for future full feasibility studies, aligned with system development and timing needs identified through separate analysis of the future electricity market needs.

-The objective of the pre-feasibility study is to identify 2500 MW of viable pumped hydro projects ready for commencement of feasibility studies, in the context of future NEM projections, timing of new interconnection development, and existing assets and water resources.
+The objective of the pre-feasibility study was to identify 2500 MW of viable pumped hydro projects suitable to progress to feasibility assessment, in the context of future NEM projections, timing of new interconnection development, and existing assets and water resources.

 Work is now underway on a full feasibility assessment of the three most promising pumped hydro development opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.
 This involves grassroots community engagement, geotechnical investigations and environmental, heritage and social assessments.